medcomdk/MedComLandingPage/docs/index.md

 ### 4.2 Change requests and improvements
 Stakeholders and vendors are alway welcome to submit requests for changes or improvements to the IG or other documentation.
 * If the request concerns the IG, it is possible to:
-  1. submit an issue to the relevant GitHub repository
+  1. submit an issue to the relevant <a href="https://github.com/medcomdk ">MedCom GitHub repository</a>
   2. write an email to <a href="mailto:fhir@medcom.dk">fhir@medcom.dk</a> describing the request
 * If the request concerns other documentation, please write an email to <a href="mailto:fhir@medcom.dk">fhir@medcom.dk</a>.
 <br>